1988 Canadian Masters

 The 1988 BCE Canadian Masters was a professional ranking snooker tournament, that was held from 26 October to 5 November 1988 at the Minkler Auditorium, Toronto, Canada.
 This was the first and only year the event was held as a ranking event.
 All preliminary rounds were played in the UK and only the last 32 players travelled to Canada.

 Jimmy White won the tournament by defeating Steve Davis nine frames to four in the final.

+As of 2025 it remains the only ranking event to take place in North America.